UniversalDependencies/docs/_fi-dep/foreign.md

 ### Turku Dependency Treebank

+`foreign` is not annotated in TDT and is not used in the current version of the UD Finnish corpus.

 Contrary to the general UD definition of [u-dep/foreign](), in UD Finnish the last word in a sequence of foreign words is considered the head.